 The Geological Surveys Branch (GSB) of the Department of Natural Resources and Energy Development is responsible for all geoscientific aspects of hydrocarbon resource management in the Province.
 The key objective of its Hydrocarbon Resources Program is to promote hydrocarbon exploration.

 - conducts fieldwork and produces maps and other publications about the geological controls on hydrocarbon distribution in the Maritimes Basin; and

 - compiles and manages hydrocarbon databases to help the private sector explore for oil, natural gas, coal, and oil shale in New Brunswick.

-In the past century, the Department of Energy and Resource Development has accumulated a large body of oil and gas exploration data.
+In the past century, the Department of Natural Resources and Energy Development has accumulated a large body of oil and gas exploration data.
 Because of the recent growth in exploration and development activity and the subsequent increase in the number of requests for information, it has become necessary to convert all non-confidential exploration, development and production data into electronic format.
 Most of the maps and reports produced by the branch are available for download, free of charge.
 Related metadata information can be accessed from various searchable databases.